 The bacterium Escherichia coli is often the cause, something which can come from other parts of the digestive tract.
-E. coli infections can cause UTIs which will often lead to cystitis in dogs, i.e. an inflammation of the bladder.
+E. coli infections can cause UTIs which will often lead to cystitis in dogs, i.e. an infection of the bladder.
 Treatment will usually come in the form of antibiotic treatment.
 They will also need plenty of hydration and the veterinarian may provide fluid therapy to help the process.

-One of the most worrying reasons why your dog's urine is dark yellow and smells bad is due to trauma.
-When dogs are hit by cars, fall from a height or have similar physical trauma, they may not always show obvious symptoms of damage.
+One of the most worrying reasons why your dog's urine is dark yellow and smells bad is due to physical trauma.
+When dogs are hit by cars, fall from a height or incur similar trauma, they may not always show obvious symptoms of damage.
 Some may start to limp on their back leg due to a fracture.
 But if the problem is internal, dark yellow urine may be one of the first signs of internal bleeding.

 When the dog pees a little blood it is not always easy to tell.
 If the problem is in the lower digestive tract or there is a cut near their urethra, the blood will be fresh.
 If trauma occurs internally, the blood may enter the urinary tract which causes the urine to darken.
-It will not look red, but mixing with the urea the urine will not only look a darker yellow, but a rusty or brown color.
+It will not look red, but mixing with the urea the urine will not only appear a darker yellow, but a rusty or brown color.
 This is why it is vital to look at the color of their pee.